Fay3/go-rest-api/README.md

 #### Test
 To Test the application locally in the root of the git repo:

+container-structure-test will be run as part of the pipeline this will test to see if the APP binary is available in the $PATH

 #### Build
 To Build the application locally in the root of the git repo
    ```bash